-The term “maintenance” covers many areas including, inspection, testing, measurement, replacement and adjustments.
-There are two types of maintenance – proactive, which is planned and focuses on preventing future problems and reactive, which is a result of something going wrong which needs to be fixed.
+The term “maintenance” covers many areas including, condition inspections, testing, measurement, replacement and adjustments.
+There are two types of machinery maintenance – proactive, which is planned and focuses on preventing future problems and reactive, which is a result of something going wrong which needs to be fixed.

 This post explains 6 reasons why it is important to have your machinery regularly maintained and not just as a reaction to something going wrong.

-Inefficient/inadequate maintenance can cause serious – potentially deadly accidents or health problems.
+Inefficient/inadequate machinery maintenance can cause serious – potentially deadly accidents or health problems.

 By having your equipment regularly maintained it will ensure that things keep running smoothly.
 When routine maintenance needs go unnoticed or unattended, larger issues with equipment can result.

 3. TO ENSURE THE PRODUCT BEING PRODUCED IS OF THE BEST QUALITY

 If equipment starts to wear over time, without being maintained the quality of the product being produced may be affected.